Eng-Yousef-Mohamed/WhatsApp-AutoBot/README.md

     python3 myscript.py
     ```

-7. **Run the Flask application:**
+6. **Run the Flask application:**
-    After the environment setup, the bot should start running automatically in the background.
-You can verify that the application is working by visiting your EC2 instance’s public IP in a browser, or by sending a WhatsApp message to the Twilio sandbox number.
+    After the environment setup, the bot should start running.
+You can verify that the application is working by sending a WhatsApp message to the Twilio sandbox number.

-8. **Verify the bot is working:**
+7. **Verify the bot is working:**
     - Send a message saying "اخبرني حديث" to the Twilio WhatsApp sandbox number.
     - You should receive a random Hadith in response.